 Is my PBA Platinum, Gold, Silver or Club account mis-sold?

-The package bank account is normally dressed up in a nice positive sounding names such as silver Platinum, black or club depending on which bank you with.
+The packaged bank account is normally dressed up in a nice positive sounding names such as silver Platinum, black or club depending on which bank you with.
 They like to use aspirational titles in order to encourage bank customers to feel comfortable or indeed proud to take on a fee based current account facility.

 Attached to the packaged bank account is normally a list of financial benefits due to the banks requiring the justification to charge a monthly fee for the operation of a current account.
 Some of these benefits are applicable such as breakdown cover or reduced interest rates on borrowing.
 However, mis-sales have taken place when borrowing isn’t necessarily needed and therefore a reduced rate is relevant.
 Or if the consumer already has breakdown cover in place in which case again this product is relevant.